IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

   * ACL presentations: a single speaker is presenting on a stage.
 Although this is similar to the TED talk scenario, the speech translation system needs to deal with non-native speakers, different accents, various recording quality, terminology, and controlled interaction with a second speaker.
   * Press conferences and interviews: in this scenario, two persons interact on different topics.
 The speech translation system needs to deal with non-native speakers, different accents, controlled interaction with a second speaker, and spontaneous speeche.

+Similarly to last year, three language directions are proposed in the offline.
+Each language direction will be tested in different evaluation scenarios:
+* English -> German: TED talks, ACL presentations and press conference and interviews.
+* English -> Japanese: TED talks and ACL presentations.
+* English -> Chinese: TED talks and ACL presentations.

 The system's performance will be evaluated with respect to their capability to produce translations similar to the target-language references.
 Such similarity will be measured in terms of multiple automatic metrics: BLEU, TER, BEER and characTER.
 The submitted runs will be ranked based on the BLEU calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
 The detailed evaluation script can be found in the [SLT.KIT](https://github.com/isl-mt/SLT.KIT/blob/master/scripts/evaluate/Eval.sh).
 Moreover, to meet the requests of last year's participants, a human evaluation will be performed on the best performing submission of each participant.
 <!-- The guidelines for generating the human translation for TED talks were modified recently, in order to produce shorter translations that better fit for subtitling.
 Since this task focuses on speech translation without additional constraints, we will produce an additional reference that is generated without additional constraints for the human translators as we did last year. -->

 <!-- Description the task, the languages, and the type of data -->

 ## Evaluation Conditions